z0isch/bevy_orchestral/ideas.md

 - The player has to hit the correct keyboard key corresponding to the notes that they put on the score for the instrument to actually play that note
 - Enemies drop xp when they are killed that needs to be collected
 - Fixed map to avoid level creation and camera controlling complexity
+- No aiming of abilities, it's too hard to move and aim while staying on beat

 ## On Level Up pick from 3 choices of notes with these features